iapyeh/GGeditor/docs/User Guide.rst

 Code with line number
 ~~~~~~~~~~~~~~~~~~~~~

 This will insert a "code-block" directive.
-This feature is almost the same as the "code" but it accepts an option ":linenos".
-So the line number will also be rendered.
-Because the "code-block" should have a argument by the specification, a placeholder "python" has been appended.
-This argument can be replaced but not been removed.
+This feature render the given content with line numbers.
+The ":linenos" option should not be removed.
+Because the "code-block" should have an argument for programming language of the given content, a placeholder "python" has been appended as default.
+This argument can be replaced but shall not been removed.

 .. _ha1d6c3e373325355168491f521a78b: